piotmni/rekrutacja-5g/3/README.md

-#### Docs

 ##### Dockerfiles

-dockerfiles are stored in dockerfiles/

-There are stored dockerfiles to build open5gs, open5gs-webui and ueransim
+Dockerfiles used to build open5gs, open5gs-webui and ueransim are stored in [dockerfiles](./dockerfiles)

-all of them are build and pushed to docker-hub registry piotmni/
+All of them are build and pushed to docker-hub registry piotmni/

 ##### Charts